Benefits of a Columbia Auto Accident Attorney

 - Medical bills, including past, current, and future medical expenses, such as ambulance rides, hospital stays, doctor visits, surgeries, and prescription medications.

-- Lost income including past, current, and future earnings lost because your injury prevents you from working
+- Lost income including past, current, and future earnings lost when your injury prevents you from working or returning to work

 - Lost earning capacity